ude-ewl/osE2M2s/README.md

 ### System requirements

 To run the model, you need GAMS version 40.1 or higher.
 It was tested with a CPLEX license, but any solver capable of handling linear problems should work.
-Python (version 3.9 or higher) is only required for post-processing and visualization.
+Python (version 3.9 or higher) is only required for post-processing and visualization, available in the <kbd>SRE_Results&Figures.rar</kbd> file.
 The Python packages used include <kbd>pandas</kbd>, <kbd>matplotlib</kbd>, and <kbd>gdxpds</kbd>.
 For smooth execution, at least 8 GB of RAM and 4 CPU cores are recommended.

 ### Folder layout